dfaruque/Serenity.Extra/README.md

 ## Examples
-  - To set form fields width simply use `[CssClass("width6")]` on top of the property in Form.cs. here "width6" is similar to "col-xx-6" in bootstrap
+  - To set width of fields in a dialog

+    simply use `[CssClass("width6")]` on top of the property in Form.cs. here "width6" is similar to "col-xx-6" in bootstrap

   - To make a detail grid inline editable

     add the following code to Grid.ts
   ```TypeScript
 protected getSlickOptions() {
     let opt = super.getSlickOptions();